-This study aims to contribute to the minimal knowledge of sponge community dynamics and investigate spatial dominance within and covariance between sponge and coral communities.
-Data collected from reef monitoring in the British Virgin Islands will be used.
+This study aims to investigate surrogate effectiveness of sponges, corals, and reef fishes in a tropical reef system over a span of 26 years.
+I will compare the effectiveness of RTU’s and functional groups.
+I will use data collected from reef monitoring in the British Virgin Islands.

 Justification for and Significance of the Study